1 brother shot, another stabbed in separate Philadelphia attacks

 He was taken to Temple University Hospital where he is listed in critical condition.

-Then approximately two and a half hours later, police found a 32-year-old shooting victim on the 1600 block of Huntington Street.
+Then approximately two and a half hours later, near the same area, police found a 32-year-old shooting victim on the 1600 block of Huntington Street.

 Police said 16 shots were fired.